 Find out more on why video is important on social media here.

 Your website is your base.
 It’s where you’re always trying to draw people to from external sources.
 Aside from YouTube, it should be up there as one of the most important ways to distribute your video content.

 Furthermore, you can use it as your website header, immediately catching visitors’ attention.
-This one is probably our favourite – just check out our homepage for an example.
 A video header adds life to a website, making everything suddenly seem more worth looking at!

 Learn more about why your website needs video here.

 4. Use it in a webinar.